awallenfang/dicey/README.md

-# Dicer (name pending)
+# Dicey (name pending)

-Dicer is a Rust crate designed specifically for Tabletop RPG dice rolls and parsing such dice notation strings.
+Dicey is a Rust crate designed specifically for Tabletop RPG dice rolls and parsing such dice notation strings.

 It supports configurable dice notations and the stringing of dice in the form of `1d6 + 2d4`.